sebastus/ForgeGBCalculator/README.md

-# ForgeGBCalculator
+# Forge Great Building Calculator
-Calculates Forge of Empire Great Building levels for 1.9 threads
+Calculates Forge of Empires Great Building levels for 1.9 threads

 There are two things you need to know about this spreadsheet:
 1. How to use it